 Geoff Musick, on the right, is the founder and developer for Osmosis Games.
-Geoff brings 3 years of teaching experience from the high school science classroom.
+Geoff brings 3 years of teaching experience from the HS science classroom.
 Having received his M.Ed in 2016, Geoff hopes to bring a fresh and realistic approach to the game industry as it relates to the classroom.

 Maggie Musick, left, is the primary alpha and beta tester and assists with level design.
 Maggie has tutored HS students for 3 years and has taught HS science for 1 year.
 She knows what the biggest high school science misconceptions are and how best to address them.
 She is now pursuing her masters/PhD in biological sciences.